Against Identity Politics

 For many years now, Seattleites have allowed social identity to determine our political choices at the expense of economic justice.

-Our city has long been famously liberal and therefore welcoming to women, gays, and people of color — especially in our city government.
+Our city has long been famously liberal and therefore welcoming to women, gays, and people of color — especially within our municipal government.
 This is fundamentally a good thing.
-However, where we’ve failed as a city, especially in recent years, is in our attitude towards the underclass — especially in our city government.
+However, where we’ve failed as a city, especially in recent years, is in our attitude towards the underclass — especially within our municipal government.
 Indeed, the derisive term “limousine liberal” can be easily applied to several Seattle City Council members of recent years.
 Current incumbent candidate Tim Burgess is a prime example.
 While Burgess is a straight white male, examples abound within Seattle’s recent political history of how electing women, gays, and people of color to public office is no guarantee of genuinely progressive government.
 Witness the deep-bore tunnel supporters Tom Rasmussen, Sally Clark, and Bruce Harrell, for example.

 This trend began with Seattle’s historic 1989 municipal elections, and has only increased since then.
 Too many Seattle City Council members have since then given lip service to providing for the city’s homeless and underclass populations while ultimately failing them in favor of serving real-estate developers, tunnel boondogglers, and other such wealthy constituents.
 Pamela Banks, if elected, would most likely become such a legislator — despite her past record as a progressive activist.